class Foo{

 class) shows how you can draw one circle:

-statements on the top indicate that we are
+The three import statements on the top indicate that we are

 using the code programmed by someone else and available in the

-libraries named draw
+libraries named draw, colors, and

-.
+geometry.
 Open the Help Desk and look under the

 Teachpacks for the teachpacks for How to Design

-Classes to find out more about the drawing and the Canvas
+Classes to find out more about the drawing and the Canvas.

 Fish swim across the screen from right to left.
 There may be one fish,